brianAray/220516-Python-with-Automation/Project Information/Project 0.md

 - Accounts must be uniquely identified
 - Users must access their account using a unique username and password
 - Users must be uniquely identified
-- The automation service should provide some form of end result

 ## Testing Requirements
 - All service methods must have: